courtiol/IsoriX/README.md

 ![isoscape](image/isoscape.png)

 ## How to download and install IsoriX?
-You will soon be able to download and install the stable version of IsoriX by typing:
+You can download and install the stable version of IsoriX by typing:

 ```
 #!R